openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/create_theme.rst

 You can override any of the images in the ``static/images`` directories for the components you are theming.

-The following table lists image assets that many Open edX sites choose to override.
+The following table lists Studio and LMS image assets that many Open edX sites choose to override.

 .. list-table::
    :widths: 20 40 40